reaganmozer/reads-replication/README.md

-# About
+## About

-This repository contains the materials needed to replicate the analyses presented in **"Combining human and automated scoring methods in experimental assessments of writing: a case study tutorial"** by Mozer et al. (2023), forthcoming in the *Journal of Educational and Behavioral Statistics*
+This repository contains the materials needed to replicate the analyses presented in **"Combining human and automated scoring methods in experimental assessments of writing: a case study tutorial"** by Mozer et al. (2023), forthcoming in the *Journal of Educational and Behavioral Statistics*.

-# Instructions
-First download the initial raw data and put it in the `data-raw` directory.
-Once the initial data are downloaded,  run the scripts in the `scripts` folder in order.
-These scripts will generate intermediate data or results, and store them in appropriate folders.

-## Notes on generated intermediate data files
-These scripts generate intermediate data files that are stored in `data-generated`.
-Many (not all) of these generated files are in the git repo.
-Some of the intermediate files have the original raw data, and are thus not committed.
-The scripts will regenerate them and save them in the folder, if you have the original raw data.

-## Note on data-external
-This folder is to hold files generated for external processing (e.g., LIWC and TAACO).

 ## System requirements
 Replication scripts require the following packages to be installed from Github: